Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Extending the algorithm - handling informative observations

 \subsection{Timing the rejuvenations: a continuous-time formulation}

-Here we discuss the idea of rejuvenating at intervening times, including only a fraction of the new batch of data, so that if there is large divergence between consecutive target distributions $\pi_k$ and $\pi_{k + 1}$, the estimation of intermediate distributions will allow the particle set to move gradually between the two targets \citep{DelDJ06}.
-These intermediate distributions are generated via tempering \citep{Nea96}, by gradually introducing the new batch of data into the likelihood at a range of `temperatures' $\delta \in [0, 1]$.
-These distributions are $\pi_{k, \delta}(\vtheta) \propto \pi_{k}(\vtheta) \left\{\lik{k + 1}{\vtheta}\right\}^\delta$.
+If there is large divergence between consecutive target distributions $\pi_k$ and $\pi_{k + 1}$, the estimation of intermediate distributions will allow the particle set to move gradually between the two targets \citep{DelDJ06}.
+These intermediate distributions are generated via tempering \citep{Nea96}, introducing gradually the new batch of data into the likelihood at a range of `temperatures', $\tau \in [0, 1]$.
+These distributions are denoted $\pi_{k, \tau}(\vtheta) \propto \pi_{k}(\vtheta) \left\{\lik{k + 1}{\vtheta}\right\}^\tau$.

-Assume that batch of data $\data{k+1}$ arrives uniformly over the ${(k + 1)}^{th}$ interval rather than at the end of the interval.
-The particle weights will develop according to